ExPloit256/DeautherDetector/README.md

 # ESP32 Deauther Detector

-A lightweight and customizable ESP32-based device designed to detect deauthentication packets in WiFi networks.
+A lightweight and customizable ESP32-based tool designed to detect deauthentication packets in WiFi networks.

 The **ESP32 Deauther Detector** monitors nearby WiFi traffic and identifies deauthentication frames.
 It offers two modes: **Solo Mode**, where the ESP32 creates its own access point (AP), and **Leech Mode**, where it connects to an existing WiFi network.
 The onboard LED provides a simple visual alert whenever deauth packets are detected, making it intuitive and easy to use.